Najib Razak controversies: LGBT rights

-The government led by Najib was vocally homophobic and used sodomy laws to slander and lock up political opponent Anwar Ibrahim for almost a decade.
+The government led by Najib was vocally anti-LGBT and has been accused of using sodomy laws to slander and imprison political opponent Anwar Ibrahim for almost a decade.

 In two speeches given in June and July 2012 to Muslim groups, Najib described gays as a "deviant culture" that had no place in Malaysia.
 In December of that year, Human Rights Watch decried Najib's remarks, saying that his "actions against LGBT people are a glaring contradiction to his self-proclaimed profile as a 'global moderate' leader."
 Those actions include shutting down a November 2011 sexual-diversity festival and a government programme to train people to "convert gays".
 And during the signing of the ASEAN Human Rights Declaration at the 21st ASEAN Summit in 2012, Najib deliberately excluded LGBT rights on the premise that the country has its own moral norms and values.

 Under his administration, Information, Communications and Culture Ministry put up a play titled Asmara Songsang (Deviant Love).
 The play characterised LGBT individuals as predatory thugs and ended with lightning striking all individuals.

 Najib made clear in a speech in August 2015 at an international Islamic moderation seminar in Selangor, that he believed Malaysia should not support LGBT rights.
 Najib stated that his administration will do its best to uphold human rights but only within the confines of Islam and that Malaysia cannot defend the more "extreme aspect of human rights", such as gay, lesbian and transsexual rights.
 This prompted Human Rights Watch to suggest that Malaysia withdraw from the United Nations if the government was not serious about upholding human rights for all.

 In March 2017, the Film Censorship Board requested Disney to remove four minutes from the children's film Beauty and the Beast due to a perceived "gay moment."